 Another significant, albeit less reported, provision of this bill is an increase in Tier 2 pension benefits.
 It has been widely reported that the current system of benefits for Tier 2 workers is too low to remain in compliance with federal Social Security guidelines.
 In an effort to curb this issue, the bill amends the language of the code to change the averaging period for Tier 2 workers (hired 2011 and later) from 8 years to 4 years, and modifies the pensionable pay cap increase rate.
 These changes will mean an increase in benefits for Tier 2 workers.

-The content of this blog is intended for informational purposes only and does constitute or establish an attorney-client relationship, nor constitute legal advice.
+The content of this blog is intended for informational purposes only and does not constitute or establish an attorney-client relationship, nor constitute legal advice.
 If you wish to discuss any further aspect of the material contained herein, please contact an attorney at Eames Law Group, Ltd. For more information on these developments, follow our website and blog at https://illinoispoliceandfirelawyer.com/